dandersen2/to-doodler/README.md

-# Ruby Todos 1 0 Core Features
+# Ruby Todos 1.0 Core Features

 ##Learning Competencies

+* Use a MVC design pattern to model a problem
+* Create well-defined classes with a single responsibility
+* Identify and implement classes based on real world requirements
+* Implement clean and flexible interfaces between objects

 ##Summary